acrucetta/mente/src/md/questions.md

 - how do your ancestors show up in your life?
 - what seems like an opportunity today that might actually be a mistake?
 - what seems like a mistake today that might actually be an opportunity?
+- what would I work on just because?

 in difficult times:
 - What are you trying to teach me here?